KristerSJakobsson/solnp/docs/source/pysolnp.rst

 pysolnp
 =======
+pysolnp provides the power of the SOLNP algorithm to Python.

 Installation
 ------------
-For most situations, installing with package installer for Python, pip, will work by simply running:
+In most situations, installing with the package installer for Python, pip, will work:

 ::